 Find a method of staying organized.

-Good organization is key to keeping everything in order during orientation and beyond.
+Good organization is key to keeping everything in order during travel nurse orientation and beyond.

 There will be new information in a short period of time as you start your new nursing assignment making it necessary to stay organized.